After a competitive tender process, Smart Spaces was instructed to build a tenant engagement app for 160 Old Street – owned by Great Portland Estates.

 - Providing tenants with the means to control the building and its environment through the app

-- Creating an intra-building community – managed by a concierge that extoled the benefits that working at 160 Old Street brought
+- Creating an intra-building community – managed by a concierge that extolled the benefits that working at 160 Old Street brought

-Creating a dynamically optimised Smart building with digital twin
+Creating a dynamically optimised Smart building with a digital twin

 Our engineers integrated with the core building management systems at 160 Old Street.
 We liaised with several independent suppliers as we constructed the BACnet protocols that connected our app with the HVAC units, individual luminaires, and various access control points at 160 Old Street.